-- 100% of students will make growth on the iReady diagnostic from Fall 2024 to Spring 2025. - 80% of students will reach their growth goal for math and reading when comparing student performance from the iReady Fall 2024 to the iReady Spring math and reading data.

-- 40% of students will reach their stretch goal for math and reading when comparing student performance from the iReady Fall 2024 to the iReady Spring math and reading data. - East Windsor Middle School will maintain a positive school climate and culture through the work of the Safe School Climate and Equity committee. - East Windsor Middle School will foster independent problem solving across the school setting while reading, writing, and communicating. - Increase the student daily attendance rate (goal is 95% attendance monthly rate). - 80% of students have a connection with teachers and other adults at EWMS
+- 100% of students will make growth on the iReady diagnostic from Fall 2024 to Spring 2025. - 80% of students will reach their growth goal for math and reading when comparing student performance from the iReady Fall 2024 to the iReady Spring math and reading data. - 40% of students will reach their stretch goal for math and reading when comparing student performance from the iReady Fall 2024 to the iReady Spring math and reading data. - EWMS will maintain a positive school climate and culture through the work of the Safe School Climate and Equity Committee. - EWMS will foster independent problem solving across the school setting while reading, writing, and communicating. - Increase the student daily attendance rate with a goal of 95% attendance monthly. - 80% of students will have a connection with teachers and other adults at EWMS.

-- The numbers displayed in the "Breaking Down the Numbers" table are the taxpayer costs, not the overall costs, which are offset by grants and state aid. - One of the two tutors is funded by the reoccuring Title 1 grant. - Transportation costs include those associated with middle school field trips. - Fees and dues increases tied to participation in New England League of Middle Schools which provides student leadership opportunities at local colleges/universities. - The decrease in supply lines is due to a shift in purchasing practices, transitioning to increased use of Amazon Prime for better rates and efficiency.
+- The numbers displayed in the "Breaking Down the Numbers" table are the taxpayer costs, not the overall costs, which are offset by grants and state aid. - One of the two tutors is funded by the reoccuring Title 1 grant. - Transportation costs include those associated with middle school field trips. - Fees and dues increases are tied to participation in New England League of Middle Schools which provides student leadership opportunities at local colleges/universities. - Supply line reductions resulted from a strategic shift to Amazon Prime, which offers improved rates and operational efficiency.